meronrudy/Boxing/README.md

 # Hardware
 Project uses a Raspberry Pi Zero Wireless; chosen because of its small size, that it can run off a battery pack but mostly because it is inexpensive.

-The main added piece of hardware is an accelerometer, which measures acceleration or changes in speed (which is actually what is dangerous for the human body).
+The main added piece of hardware is an accelerometer, which measures acceleration or changes in speed (which is what is dangerous for the human body).
 The other added hardware component is a single red LED.

 https://www.raspberrypi.org/products/raspberry-pi-zero/